Temporary governance rights

 Mixed governance structures

 Under contributionism, contributions are respected and awarded with governance rights.
-The problem with the approach of constantly awarding governance rights to recent contributions is that the longer an organisation has been operating for the more that permanent governance rights could become problematic.
-Permanent governance rights have the following issues:
+The problem with the approach of constantly awarding governance rights to recent contributions is that the longer an organisation has been operating the more that perpetual governance rights could become problematic.
+Perpetual governance rights have the following issues:

-• Creates a permanent ownership market - If governance rights are permanent it creates a similar arrangement as capitalism where someone would be able to buy governance rights and have perpetual influence over how an organisation is operated.
+• Creates a perpetual ownership market - If governance rights are perpetual someone would be able to buy governance rights and have perpetual influence over how an organisation is operated.
 This person could have no involvement or understanding about how the organisation is operated and not be aligned with the preferences and values of the contributors that are actively involved in the organisation.
-Temporary governance rights help to limit the impact of a secondary market forming as older governance rights would lapse over time and new governance rights would only be given to people that contribute.
+Temporary governance rights help to limit the impact of a secondary market forming as older governance rights will eventually lapse and new governance rights would only be given to people that have recently contributed.

 • Increased governance complexity - Perpetual governance rights could result in an ever increasing amount of people that are involved in governance decisions.
 Many of these people might not be actively involved in the organisation anymore.
 This can increase the complexity of the governance process and could lead to suboptimal decisions if older governance rights are not fully informed on what is happening in the organisation and about the surrounding environment the organisation is currently operating in.